-- Add the potatoes, reduce the heat, and simmer for 15 minutes.
+- Add the potatoes, reduce the heat to a simmer, and cook for 15 minutes.

-- Once cooked, drain the potatoes in the colander, return to the pot, and mash with a potato masher.
+- Drain in the colander, return to the pot, and mash with a potato masher.

 - In the medium frying pan, heat the oil over medium heat.

-- Add the onions and cook for five minutes.
+- Add the onion and cook for 5 minutes.

-- Add the potatoes and cheese and mix until completely combined.
+- Add the potatoes and cheese and stir until completely combined.

-- Transfer the filling to the small bowl and refrigerate.
+- Transfer the filling to the small bowl and chill in the refrigerator.

 STEP THREE – Make the Dough